JuliaLang/julia/doc/src/manual/functions.md

 at least as long as the number of variables on the left (any excess elements of the iterator are ignored).

-This can be used to simulate returning multiple values from functions by returning a tuple or other iterable value.
-For example, the following function returns a two values:
+This can be used to return multiple values from functions by returning a tuple or other iterable value.
+For example, the following function returns two values:

 ```jldoctest foofunc
 julia> function foo(a,b)